The Woodcraft Way is the four-fold way of life. It is in the form of a large sandpainting with the council fire in its center.

 10. Creative approach.

-With these skills and a heightened awareness of surroundings, Woodcrafters learn to search for creative solutions to personal, community, and environmental problems.
+With these skills and a heightened awareness of their surroundings, Woodcrafters learn to search for creative solutions to personal, community, and environmental problems.
 The training received as the individual learns to see along the Spirit Way, explore the Mind Way, gain strength along the Body Way, and work along the Service Way develops the ability to find solutions and put them into action.

 11. The power of independence.

 Every skill acquired is a foundation stone on which to build a happier, more productive life.
-Personal power that can be employed in every situation encountered.
+Personal power can be employed in every situation encountered.
 This is the real power and excitement of living with ability and confidence.

-Expression in prose, poetry, song and dance.
+Expression in prose, poetry, song, and dance.
 Satisfaction from developing new skills and expanding horizons.
 The refreshment of the out-of-doors and increased appreciation of all natural things.
-Avocation, recreation, relaxation, companionship and peace.
+Avocation, recreation, relaxation, companionship, and peace.
 All are found along the Woodcraft Way.